Scottish Americans: Settlers

-Scottish settlement in colonial America has often been divided by historians into three separate streams—Lowlanders, Highlanders, and Ulster Scots.

-Lowland Scots began to migrate to North America in the eighteenth century after the union of England and Scotland.
-They tended to settle in low-lying coastal areas and cities such as New York and New Jersey.
-As they were usually well-educated, lowland Scots found work easily, frequently as doctors, schoolmasters, or private tutors for the children of wealthy colonial citizens.
-Many others were merchants, particularly in the South.
-Because they were active participants in the British empire (to the point of considering themselves to be "North British" rather than "Scottish"), lowland Scots tended to stay loyal in the Revolution.

 Highland Scots started arriving in North America in the 1730s.
 Unlike their Lowland and Ulster counterparts, the Highlanders tended to cluster together in self-contained communities, where they maintained their distinctive cultural features such as the Gaelic language and piobaireachd music.
 Groups of Highlanders existed in coastal Georgia (mainly immigrants from Inverness-shire) and the Mohawk Valley in New York (from the West Highlands).
 By far the largest Highland community was centered on the Cape Fear River, which saw a stream of immigrants from Argyllshire, and, later, other regions such as the Isle of Skye.
 Highland Scots were overwhelmingly loyalist in the Revolution.
 Distinctly Highland cultural traits persisted in the region until the 19th century, at which point they were assimilated into Anglo-American culture.
+Commerce with Native American tribes was common, and interactions between Highland men and Native American women varied from brief meetings to long-lasting partnerships.
+Marriages between Highlanders and Native Americans occurred throughout North America, resulting in whole Scots-Indian families from these unions.

-The Ulster Scots, known as the Scots-Irish (or Scotch-Irish) in North America, were descended from people originally from the Scottish Lowlands, as well as the north of England and other regions, who colonized the province of Ulster in Ireland in the seventeenth century.
+The Ulster Scots, known as the Scots-Irish (or Scotch-Irish) in North America, were descended from people originally from (mainly Lowland) Scotland, as well as the north of England and other regions, who colonized the province of Ulster in Ireland in the seventeenth century.
 After several generations, their descendants left for America, and struck out for the frontier, in particular the Appalachian mountains, providing an effective "buffer" for attacks from Native Americans.
 In the colonial era, they were usually simply referred to as "Irish," with the "Scots-" or "Scotch-" prefixes becoming popular when the descendants of the Ulster emigrants wanted to differentiate themselves from the Catholic Irish who were flocking to many American cities in the nineteenth century.
 Unlike the Highlanders and Lowlanders, the Scots-Irish were usually patriots in the Revolution.
 They have been noted for their tenacity and their cultural contributions to the United States.